Honorary Members

 Dr. David Raskin

 Dr. Raskin is the father of modern polygraph.
 He established the first scientific laboratory for the study of polygraph at the University of Utah.
 His research set the standard for modern practices.
-Dr. Raskin travelled to New Jersey twice to speak at our seminars and we, and the polygraph profession in general, are in debt to him.
+Dr. Raskin travelled to New Jersey twice to speak at our seminars and we, and the entire polygraph profession, are in debt to him.

 Dr. John Kircher, RIP